 Application Fee Waivers

-If you meet the fee waiver criteria and would like to apply for a fee waiver, please submit your request between September 20 and November 20.
-Decisions for fee waivers will be made weekly.
+If you meet the fee waiver criteria and would like to apply for a fee waiver, please submit your Fee Waiver Request by November 20.
+Application fee waiver requests will not be considered unless requested at this link.

 Please note that the Rackham Graduate School administers fee waivers.
 Details are available here.

 How to Apply